 She is the ditziest smart person you will ever meet and is as comfortable as the vapid valley girl as she is the nerdy Asian girl...but has the most fun being the bitchy girl.

 Outside of Model Majority, Carol co-stars as Karen Chang on the web-series Bougie Betty, whose pilot was fiscally sponsored by the New York Foundation for the Arts.
 You may also find her as Penny on another web-series, Math Warriors, or looking annoyed and shocked in the background of random TV shows.
-She also freelances as a video editor and producer.
+She at times freelances as a video editor and producer.
 Carol also bakes pastries, buys too much makeup, and is a nail polish addict.

 Non Kuramoto is a New York based Japanese actor, comedian, writer, and feminist-art-slut.
 She uses laughter and absurdity as tools to elevate voices of Asian women, experimenting with various art forms to find the funny in paranoia, identity crises, and depression.
 Non made her Off-Broadway debut in The Sex Myth: A Devised Play.
 Her play, The Fart Play (I'm Sad): A Dance, was produced at Nasty Women Unite Festival.
 She runs "Nonsense," an Insta-Active comedy show at New Women Space every first and third Thursday!